0xPolygon/polygon-docs/docs/zkEVM/architecture/zkprover/hashing-state-machines/paddingkk-sm.md

 All Keccak-related state machines are accessed through the Padding-KK state machine.
 It is therefore responsible for handling queries from the Main state machine.
 Common queries are requests for digests of messages, together with validation of these digests.

-In this document, the internal mechanism of the Padding-KK SM is described.
-How it validates the validity of hash values, input string lengths, and input string readings to ensure that padding requirements are followed.
+This document describes the internal mechanism of the Padding-KK SM.
+It explains how the state machine validates hash values, input string lengths, and input string readings to ensure that padding requirements are followed.

 First, keep in mind that the Padding-KK SM's operations are byte-based, whereas the Keccak-F SM's actions are bit-based.
 This discrepancy in string formats is handled by the Padding-KK-Bit SM.